ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

 ### Base / Frame / Chassis

 *Sometimes, kits are used for the robot's base / frame / chassis, however this is also frequently custom built.
 Some kits are linked here.
-This is not a complete list of kits.*
+This is not a complete list of kits.
+Amazon is a good place to look for chassis kits.
+DFRobot also has several custom kits available.*

 ??? info "Kits"
     | Chassis Kit    | Description                                             | Link(s)           |